zingbretsenucb/w205-spring-17-labs-exercises/exercise_2/README.md

 Press enter when prompted.

-Press ctrl + c to stop the process.
+Press ctrl + c to stop the process after you have collected your desired amount of data.

 Once you have collected some data, you may run the following commands to inspect the data.